xdissent/dependable/README.md

 ## API

 `container.register(name, function)` - Registers a dependency by name. `function` can be a function that takes dependencies and returns anything, or an object itself with no dependencies.
-If the function accepts an argument named `done`, a callback will be passed which **must** be called by the function.
+If the function's last argument is named `done`, a callback will be passed which **must** be called by the function.
 The callback accepts `error` and `result` arguments.

 `container.register(hash)` - Registers a hash of names and dependencies.
 This is useful for setting configuration constants.